Document Type : Promotional

 Main Subjects

-Hardt, Michael (2002), Gilles Deleuze: An Apprenticeship in Philosophy, Minneapolis: University of Minnesota Press.
+Hardt, M. (2002), Gilles Deleuze: An Apprenticeship in Philosophy, Minneapolis: University of Minnesota Press.